New

 • Stoichiometry - Stoichiometry refers to the molar ratio of the reactants and products in a chemical reaction.

-• Relative formula mass - The relative formula mass of a substance is the sum of the relative atomic masses of all the atoms in a formula.
+• Relative formula mass - The relative formula mass (RFM or Mᵣ) of a substance is the sum of the relative atomic masses of all the atoms in its formula.

-• Mole - A mole of something is 6.02 × 10²³ of it.
-The mass of a mole of a substance is its relative mass expressed in grams.
+• Mole - 1 mole of a substance is 6.02 × 10²³ particles of it.
+The mass of a mole of a substance is its relative mass in grams.

 • Coefficient - A coefficient is the number placed in front of a chemical formula to balance an equation; it multiplies all the atoms in the formula and shows the ratio of substances in a reaction.

-• Balanced symbol equation - A balanced symbol equation describes a reaction using a symbol equation with coefficients, which ensure there are equal numbers of atoms of each element on both sides of the symbol equation.
+• Balanced symbol equation - A balanced symbol equation represents a chemical reaction using symbols and coefficients to ensure that the number of atoms of each element is equal on both sides of the equation.

 Licence